dwyl/learn-user-experience-testing/README.md

 This is _probably_ the most important/useful skill any "_creative technologist_"
 has. 💪

-Well conducted user experience testing helps you ensure that what you are planning to build is going to solve the problem for your users that you set out to solve. ✅
+Well conducted user experience testing helps you ensure at each stage of development that what you are planning to build is going to solve the problem for your users that you set out to solve. ✅

-It prevents you from wasting time ⏳/ effort 😓/ money 💰on guessing 🤔❓what your users will want, need or understand by getting them to critique your product as you go rather than retrospectively.
+Done properly, it prevents you from wasting time ⏳/ effort 😓/ money 💰on guessing 🤔❓what your users want, need or understand by getting them to critique your product as you go rather than retrospectively.

 Testing usability and following usability guidelines is not something we have to do to restrict ourselves or because we're told to.
-Understanding usability is about ensuring users can use our product effectively and so without it our product will be less successful. 📉👎
+Understanding usability is about ensuring users can use our product effectively 📈 👍

 ## What?
-User experience testing is a means of collecting feedback 🗣from users on the evolution of your product.
+User experience testing is a means of collecting feedback 🗣from users on whether the UX/UI presented allows them to achieve their desired goal in the fewest steps.

-It can be performed multiple times in a cycle of:  🗣❌👎gathering feedback on your designs from users -> adapting your designs in light of user feedback 🤔 ✏️ -> getting feedback on your amended designs to see if they now meet the users' needs 🗣✅👍.
-Once you are satisfied the users needs have been met then you can begin to build the agreed designs. 🏗 👷‍♀️ 👷
+It should be performed from the very beginning of a project and throughout in a cycle of:
+- 🗣❌👎gathering feedback on your designs from users ->
+- adapting your designs in light of user feedback 🤔 ✏️ ->
+- getting feedback on your amended designs to see if they now meet the users' needs 🗣✅👍 ->
+- Once you are satisfied the users needs have been met then you can begin to build the agreed designs. 🏗 👷‍♀️ 👷

+User experience testing cannot be performed as a 'token gesture' to produce insightful results.
+Care must be taken to ensure that guidelines are followed properly so that the results are not invalidated by ["_**confirmation bias**_"](https://en.wikipedia.org/wiki/Confirmation_bias).

 ## How?